Arizona Dog Bite FAQs

 A: Yes, your pets are considered your property; therefore, if another pet owner's negligence results in harm to your pet, you may hold him or her responsible for the resulting damages.

-Contact AZ accident attorneys at Breyer Law Offices, P.C. for a free consultation.
+Contact AZ accident attorneys at The Husband & Wife Law Team for a free consultation.
 The sooner you reach out to us, the sooner we can recover your dog bite damages.

 Get Help Now